 The time and energy you invest upfront will pay off in fewer turf-related conflicts, quicker innovation, and fresher solutions.
 As a side benefit, you’ll learn more about the team members, their expectations, and what’s really going on between the various people working together.

 Be particularly attuned to whether colleagues are collaborating with, or taking shots at, each other — and whether their behaviors are being replicated at lower levels of the organization.
 Conflict is most likely to happen within boundary areas or at the edges of functional silos where there’s confusion about who has authority for decisions or responsibility for outcomes.

 When conflict does occur, don’t leave people alone to work things out willy-nilly.
 Instead, facilitate discussions between potential combatants.
-Before asking for the team’s commitment to improving their behavior and communication, first express the mission, then state the goals, and, finally, relay the concerns you have for what might be going off-track.
+Before asking for the team’s commitment to improving their behavior and communication, first recap the mission, then state the goals, and, finally, relay the concerns you have for what might be going off-track.
 Be sure to check on how they’ll proceed at a more granular level: “That sounds great!
 Now how will you go about making that work?”
 Make sure everybody articulates their operational concerns so you can see what issues need to be put on the table.

 Be Prudent with Praise

 Whatever and whomever you agree with or praise will be noticed by all parties, so take care not to praise any results that were achieved through negative behaviors.
 If you’ve intentionally hired a “star,” be sure to praise not just the star, but the “firmament” it sits in.
-That star could not shine without it.
+The new star could not shine without it.

 Onward and upward,